 Trail rides will have two starting points and will be dependant on the members.
 Close to home, we have Centennial Park, Mountain Bike Trail system (Jane St. and Kingswood Park).
 A little further out, we have the beautiful Albion Hills (exact meeting point to be confirmed).
 Both rides will be fun, challenging, and a great way to escape the city.

 The King - Vaughan Cycling Club has two sub-groups that provide specified group rides for women only and for youth.
 These sub-groups were established to allow for a structured, friendly environment that promotes individuals to challenge themselves, to lead the pack, and to improve riding skills.
 Group leaders will give instructions and guidance so that riders feel comfortable on the road, while consistently showing improvements.
 We welcome riders of all levels to come out and learn new techniques, push themselves and enjoy the outdoors.

-Spin Kicks Cycle and Fitness.
+Potenza Cycle and Fitness.

 16500 Regional Rd 50, Caledon

 Keele Street & King, Vaughan